The Amazing Criswell: Predictions

 Criswell's predictions were nationally syndicated and he appeared on the television show Criswell Predicts on KLAC Channel 13 (now KCOP-13) in Los Angeles as well as being recorded for syndication.
 His announcer was Bob Shields, who later played the judge on The Judge.
 Criswell wore heavy makeup in public after his live program was broadcast in Los Angeles.
 Only selected people were allowed in the KCOP studio during his broadcast.

 Criswell wrote several books of predictions, including 1968's Criswell Predicts: From Now to the Year 2000.
-In it, he claimed that Denver, Colorado, would be struck by a ray from space that would cause all metal to adopt the qualities of rubber, leading to horrific accidents at amusement parks.
+In it, he claimed that Denver, Colorado would be struck by a ray from space that would cause all metal to adopt the qualities of rubber, leading to horrific accidents at amusement parks.
 He predicted mass cannibalism and the end of planet Earth, which he set as happening on August 18, 1999 (which would have been his 92nd birthday).

 Criswell was a student of history.
-He believed history repeated itself, that the United States were the "modern Romans".
+He believed history repeated itself and that the United States were the "modern Romans".
 Each day, he read the St. Louis Post-Dispatch looking for clues for his predictions.

 On The Jack Paar Program in March 1963, he predicted US President John F. Kennedy would not run for reelection in 1964 because something was going to happen to him in November 1963.

 Sources say that Criswell never claimed to be a real psychic; however, those who knew him, including actress and fellow Plan 9 alumna Maila Nurmi ("Vampira"), believed he was.
 According to writer Charles A. Coulombe, whose family rented an apartment from him, Criswell told Coulombe's father "[I] had the gift, but [I] lost it when I started taking money for it."